VectorInstitute/FL4Health/examples/moon_example/README.md

 # Moon Federated Learning Example
 This example provides an example of training a Moon type model on a non-IID subset of the MNIST data.
-The FL server expects two clients to be spun up (i.e. it will wait until two clients report in before starting training).
+The FL server expects two clients to be spun up (i.e. it will wait until three clients report in before starting training).
 Each client has a modified version of the MNIST dataset.
 This modification essentially subsamples a certain number from the original training and validation sets of MNIST in order to synthetically induce local variations in the statistical properties of the clients training/validation data.
 In theory, the models should be able to perform well on their local data